Br00my/GameRate/README.md

 # README
-### Краткое описание
+### Brief description

-Сайт, пользователи которого смогут оставлять отзывы об игре и просматривать их рейтинг.
+A site where users can leave reviews about the game and view their rating.

-- Пользователь авторизуется через игровой сервис Steam
+- The user logs in through the Steam game service
-- Отзыв может быть оставлен только о преобретённой игре
+- Feedback can only be left about the acquired game
-- Вес отзыва зависит от сыгранного времени
+- The weight of the review depends on the time played

-### Используемые технологии:
+### Technologies used

-- Полностью разработан по методологии TDD/BDD (RSpec/Capybara)
+- Fully developed according to the TDD/BDD methodology (RSpec/Capybara)
-- ActionCable для работы с WebSockets
+- ActionCable for working with WebSockets
-- ActiveJob для фонового обновления игр и согранного времени(кол-во игр может достигать до 200-300)
+- ActiveJob for background updates of games and the selected time (the number of games can reach up to 200-300)
-- Sphinx для поиска игры по названию и жанрам
+- Sphinx for searching games by name and genres
-- Steam Api для получения информации о: преобретенных пользователем играх(название, жанр и тд), сыгранном времени, доступе к профилю пользователя
+- Steam Api for obtaining information about: games acquired by the user (name, genre, etc.), time played, access to the user profile
-- Devise для работы со Steam OmniAuth
+- Devise to work with Steam OmniAuth